 The FAPL brought test cases against the suppliers to pubs of the Greek satellite decoder cards that enabled the pubs to show programmes of foreign broadcasters.
 FAPL also sued the pubs that screened the matches.
 FAPL claimed that there had been infringement of Section 298 of CDPA and there had been infringement of various copyright works within the broadcasts.
 In a related case, FAPL brought a private prosecution against a publican, Ms Karen Murphy, and her conviction was appealed to the High Court.
 All cases were referred to the European Court.

-A copy of the Judgment of the Court and a shorter Press Release are available on our website.
 The Court held that the licences issued by FAPL did contravene the above European Treaty.
 The prevention of the free movement of decoder cards within the EU was accordingly contrary to European Law.
 The Court once again upheld the interests of competition within European Union borders.
 To the relief of Ms Murphy the Court also held that any law prohibiting the importation, sale and use of foreign decoder cards was unjustified.

 The Defendants in the cases did not have it all their own way.
 The decisions on copyright infringement went against them.
 There is no copyright in a live sporting event but copyright works are featured in the broadcast, such as opening video sequences, the Premier League anthem and various graphics.
 The Court ruled that the transmission of broadcasts constituted a communication to the public and so infringed these copyrights.
 While the Judgment appears to mean that individuals in the UK can buy decoder cards from other EU member states in order to access Premier League matches for private use, it does not mean that pub landlords can use the cards to show games in their pubs so long as the FAPL ensures that its match coverage includes sufficient copyright protected elements.